mchobby/pyboard-driver/UniPi-MicroPython-Automation/readme_ENG.md

 # UniPi-MicroPython-Automation: use an UniPi to creates a MicroPython PLC (Programmable Logic Controler)

-*** TRADUCTION ***

 Building a MicroPython programmable logic controller (PLC) is a great project.
 However, an automation interface should not be haphazardly designed.
-The [UniPi Technologie à créé l'UniPi V1.1](https://shop.mchobby.be/product.php?id_product=1171), a professional quality card designed for Raspberry-Pi.
+The [UniPi Technologie created the UniPi V1.1](https://shop.mchobby.be/product.php?id_product=1171), a professional quality card designed for Raspberry-Pi.

 Why not using it with a MicroPython microcontroleur?
 We would have the __very first PLC running under Python__!